PDBrite/tiny-crm/README.md

 ## 🔗 Instantly Integration

-The Lead Manager includes integration with Instantly.ai to automatically sync sent emails as contact attempts.
+The Lead Manager includes integration with Instantly.ai to automatically sync sent emails as touchpoints.

 ### Setup